 \subsection{Updating the Adjacency Matrix of COMBINE}

 We assume that we receive information from several users at each time step.
-For COMBINE-UCB and variants we assume that users in a state share the same context distribution, thus the learned action to reward mapping from each user could be generalized to other users.
-The meta-algorithm allows the possibility to include an individual model or global model for the $CB$, $MAB_u$ and referee.
-Thus we choose a global model for the $CB$ and individual models for both $MAB_u$ and referee.
+For COMBINE-UCB and variants, we assume that users in a state share the same context distribution.
+Thus the learned action to reward mapping from each user could be generalized to other users.
+The meta-algorithm allows the possibility of including an individual or global model for the $CB$, $MAB_u$, and referee.
+We choose a global model for the $CB$ and individual models for both $MAB_u$ and the referee.
 Both our $MAB_u$ policy and the referee can adjust to each user.
 We also investigate learning a common adjacency matrix for all users.
-This commom adjaceny matrix is used by the individual $MAB_u$ policies for decision making.
-We investigate four different ways of updating and utilizing the adjacency matrix for use in the multi-armed bandit part of COMBINE, described in the following subsections.
+The individual $MAB_u$ policies use this common adjacency matrix for decision-making.
+We investigate four ways of updating and utilizing the adjacency matrix for use in the multi-armed bandit part of COMBINE, described in the following subsections.